About the course

 - A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in an English-related subject, including Drama.
 Other subjects may be considered if A level English, or the equivalent, has been obtained and the candidate has a suitable depth and breadth of subject knowledge.

 - GCSE English Language and Mathematics at grade C/ 5 or above.
-Applicants who do not offer a GCSE in English Language or Mathematics must pass an equivalent test taken via www.equivalencytesting.com and achieve at least a grade 5.
-We do not accept "applied" or "additional" GCSE subjects.
+Applicants who do not offer a GCSE can take an equivalency test with www.equivalencytesting.com and achieve a grade 5.
+We do not accept "applied" or "additional" GCSE subjects or BTEC, functional skills or Access qualifications.

 Great teachers are as diverse as the communities they serve.
 We look for candidates who have a real enthusiasm for engaging with young people, who are as excited about the process of learning as they are about teaching, and who understand that they will learn as much from their students as their students will from them.
 Sound subject knowledge is important, as well as students’ ability to break down their knowledge and see it through the eyes of someone for whom it is new.
 We particularly welcome a commitment to improving the lives of individuals and communities through education.